nilesh-parab/selenium_heroku/README.md

 #### Procfile

-Mechanism for declaring Heroku process types & entry points run by your application.
+Mechanism for declaring Heroku process types & entry points for your application.

 #### clock.js